Step-by-Step Instructions

 Step 1: Assess the Debris

-Step 3: Choose a Removal Method
+Step 3: Execute the Removal

 Required Materials and Tools